kaubu/language-translator/README.md

 ### Pre-built
 1. Download a language from https://kaikki.org/dictionary/, and put the resulting file in the `raw-dictionaries/` directory.
-For all the pre-packaged dictionaries, I have used the "Non-inflected, non-alternative" word senses JSON file.
+For all the pre-packaged dictionaries, I did use the "Non-inflected, non-alternative" word senses, but have now used the All senses JSON file.
 2. Change the file name to end in `.json`.
 For a more aesthetically pleasing listing in the languages list, change the file name to just its language name,